 Crewel (2ply) and Tapestry (4 ply) Wool

-We sell wool in two weights – crewel (2 ply) which is pink in the picture and tapestry (4 ply) which is the green one.
+We sell wool in two weights – crewel (2 ply) which is green in the picture and tapestry (4 ply) which is the pink one.

 All our wools come in over 420 colours and these colours are identical in crewel and tapestry.
 Crewel wool has been used for a thousand years but became most popular in the seventeenth century.
 Since then it was famously used by William Morris and in several famous tapestries including the completion of the Bayeaux Tapestry and the recent Great Tapestry of Scotland which contained over 300 miles of Appletons crewel wool and has gone on display in Galashiels.

 A panel from the Great Tapestry of Scotland showing crewel wool.

 Crewel wool can be used on any canvas or linen and is wonderful for detailed needlework.
 It has found enormous popularity among designers and artists and is used in some beautiful kits and designs today

 Tapestry wool is thicker (4 ply compared to 2 for crewel) and can be used for weaving, stitching and needlepoint on 10 or 12 hpi canvas.
 Many of the most popular kits at the moment use tapestry wool as shown here.

 Crewel and tapestry wool can both be bought in either hanks or skeins.

 Our hanks are the larger option – they are 25g of wool, which in crewel equates to about 180m, and in tapestry to about 55m.
 Our skeins are sold in boxes of 10 (of one colour) and are individually bound with a label containing the shade number.
 A crewel skein is approximately 25m in length and a tapestry skein is around 10m.